 We may collect, use, store and transfer different kinds of personal data about you, which we have grouped together as follows:

-Contact Data includes billing address, delivery address, email address, telephone numbers, trader and similar identifiers, and Bloomberg ID.
+- Contact Data includes billing address, delivery address, email address, telephone numbers, trader, DEA and similar identifiers, and Bloomberg ID.

-Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our website(s), PAM or our other online services.
+- Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our website(s), the Platform, DEA or our other online services.

 We also collect, use and share Aggregated Data relating to use of Prism Group services for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal you or your company’s identity, nor can your specific trades or analysis habits be identified or attributed to you via reverse engineering or otherwise.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website/service feature and to identify which, and to analyse why, services are over or under-used.